KeyCorp Boosts Paycom Software (NYSE:PAYC) Price Target to $500.00

-Paycom Software (NYSE:PAYC) had its price objective boosted by KeyCorp from $475.00 to $500.00 in a research report report published on Thursday, The Fly reports.
-They currently have an overweight rating on the software maker’s stock.
+Paycom Software (NYSE:PAYC) had its price target lifted by KeyCorp from $475.00 to $500.00 in a report released on Thursday, The Fly reports.
+KeyCorp currently has an overweight rating on the software maker’s stock.

-Other research analysts have also recently issued research reports about the stock.
-Needham & Company LLC lifted their price target on shares of Paycom Software from $455.00 to $490.00 and gave the stock a buy rating in a research note on Thursday.
-Piper Sandler lifted their price target on shares of Paycom Software from $403.00 to $441.00 and gave the stock an overweight rating in a research note on Thursday, November 5th.
-Smith Barney Citigroup lifted their target price on shares of Paycom Software from $457.00 to $513.00 in a research note on Tuesday, December 22nd.
-Royal Bank of Canada lowered their target price on shares of Paycom Software from $450.00 to $430.00 in a research note on Thursday, November 5th.
-Finally, Mizuho lifted their target price on shares of Paycom Software from $330.00 to $400.00 and gave the company a neutral rating in a research note on Wednesday, December 16th.
-One analyst has rated the stock with a sell rating, seven have given a hold rating and eight have issued a buy rating to the stock.
-The company has an average rating of Hold and a consensus price target of $411.39.
+A number of other research firms have also recently commented on PAYC.
+JPMorgan Chase & Co. upgraded Paycom Software from an underweight rating to a neutral rating and increased their price target for the company from $200.00 to $310.00 in a research note on Tuesday, November 3rd.
+Zacks Investment Research cut Paycom Software from a hold rating to a sell rating and set a $488.00 price target for the company. in a research note on Tuesday, January 5th.
+Craig Hallum cut Paycom Software from a buy rating to a hold rating and set a $180.00 price target for the company. in a research note on Friday, November 6th.
+Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell increased their price target on Paycom Software from $457.00 to $513.00 in a research note on Tuesday, December 22nd.
+Finally, Credit Suisse Group increased their price target on Paycom Software from $350.00 to $415.00 and gave the company a neutral rating in a research note on Friday, January 15th.
+One research analyst has rated the stock with a sell rating, seven have given a hold rating and eight have assigned a buy rating to the company’s stock.
+Paycom Software currently has a consensus rating of Hold and a consensus price target of $411.39.

-In other Paycom Software news, insider Bradley Scott Smith sold 1,000 shares of the business’s stock in a transaction on Thursday, December 3rd.
-The shares were sold at an average price of $430.69, for a total value of $430,690.00.
-The sale was disclosed in a legal filing with the SEC, which is accessible through this hyperlink.
-Also, CFO Craig E. Boelte sold 8,000 shares of the business’s stock in a transaction on Friday, January 15th.
-The stock was sold at an average price of $406.41, for a total transaction of $3,251,280.00.
+In other Paycom Software news, insider Bradley Scott Smith sold 1,000 shares of the firm’s stock in a transaction that occurred on Thursday, December 3rd.
+The stock was sold at an average price of $430.69, for a total value of $430,690.00.
+The sale was disclosed in a document filed with the SEC, which is available through this hyperlink.
+Also, CFO Craig E. Boelte sold 8,000 shares of the firm’s stock in a transaction that occurred on Friday, January 15th.
+The shares were sold at an average price of $406.41, for a total value of $3,251,280.00.
 The disclosure for this sale can be found here.
-In the last quarter, insiders sold 14,000 shares of company stock worth $5,856,520.
-Corporate insiders own 16.10% of the company’s stock.
+Over the last quarter, insiders have sold 14,000 shares of company stock valued at $5,856,520.
+16.10% of the stock is owned by company insiders.

-Several institutional investors have recently bought and sold shares of the company.
-Alps Advisors Inc. increased its holdings in shares of Paycom Software by 3.1% in the 3rd quarter.
-Alps Advisors Inc. now owns 964 shares of the software maker’s stock worth $300,000 after buying an additional 29 shares during the last quarter.
-Bell Bank grew its holdings in Paycom Software by 0.7% during the 4th quarter.
-Bell Bank now owns 4,206 shares of the software maker’s stock valued at $1,902,000 after purchasing an additional 30 shares during the last quarter.
-Simon Quick Advisors LLC grew its holdings in Paycom Software by 41.9% during the 3rd quarter.
-Simon Quick Advisors LLC now owns 105 shares of the software maker’s stock valued at $33,000 after purchasing an additional 31 shares during the last quarter.
-CX Institutional grew its holdings in Paycom Software by 43.8% during the 4th quarter.
-CX Institutional now owns 105 shares of the software maker’s stock valued at $47,000 after purchasing an additional 32 shares during the last quarter.
-Finally, Procyon Private Wealth Partners LLC grew its holdings in Paycom Software by 2.6% during the 4th quarter.
-Procyon Private Wealth Partners LLC now owns 1,295 shares of the software maker’s stock valued at $586,000 after purchasing an additional 33 shares during the last quarter.
-Hedge funds and other institutional investors own 74.20% of the company’s stock.
+Institutional investors and hedge funds have recently modified their holdings of the business.
+MUFG Americas Holdings Corp acquired a new stake in Paycom Software in the fourth quarter valued at approximately $25,000.
+Ancora Advisors LLC acquired a new stake in Paycom Software in the fourth quarter valued at approximately $25,000.
+BDO Wealth Advisors LLC acquired a new stake in Paycom Software in the fourth quarter valued at approximately $29,000.
+Simon Quick Advisors LLC grew its holdings in Paycom Software by 41.9% in the third quarter.
+Simon Quick Advisors LLC now owns 105 shares of the software maker’s stock valued at $33,000 after purchasing an additional 31 shares during the period.
+Finally, Patriot Financial Group Insurance Agency LLC acquired a new stake in Paycom Software in the fourth quarter valued at approximately $40,000.
+74.20% of the stock is currently owned by institutional investors.

 Paycom Software Company Profile